-You can optionally use a custom-built PostgreSQL server as a host of the PEM backing database.
-Note that if you are upgrading from a PostgreSQL backing database listening on port 5432, the new server must be configured to listen on a different port.
+You can optionally use a custom-built PostgreSQL server as a host of the PEM backend database.
+Note that if you are upgrading from a PostgreSQL backend database listening on port 5432, the new server must be configured to listen on a different port.

-Step 2 - Configure the SSL Utilities on the New Server

-The new backing database must be running the same version of sslutils that the current backing database is running; you can download the SSL Utils package that is used in EnterpriseDB installers at:
+2. Configure SSL utilities on the new server.
+The new backend database must be running the same version of sslutils that the current backend database is running; you can download the SSL Utils package that is used in EDB installers at: